 Use the following calculators to perform the addition, subtraction, multiplication, or division of two binary values, as well as convert binary values to decimal values, and vice versa.
-Please note that due to the limitations of computer precision, this calculator can only take binary values up to 32 bits, or decimal values up to 10 digits.

 Binary Calculation—Add, Subtract, Multiply, or Divide